Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/os/lec5_deadlocks.md

 ## 1. What is a Deadlock

-Deadlock occurs when a set of processes are **blocked forever**, each waiting for a resource held by another process.
+Deadlock occurs when a set of processes are blocked forever, each waiting for a resource held by another process.

 ### Four Necessary Conditions (Coffman’s Conditions)
-A deadlock can happen only if **all four** are true:
+A deadlock can happen only if all four are true:

 | Condition | Description |
 |-----------|-------------|